What is the Corporate Sustainability Reporting Directive (CSRD)?

 Companies falling under CSRD must disclose material ESG impacts, risks, and opportunities.
 Additionally, they need to reveal information about their upstream and downstream value chains concerning ESG aspects.

 CSRD allows a three-year grace period for companies to adjust and set up processes for collecting data related to their value chains.
-During this time, companies can omit certain data while disclosing efforts, reasons for omission, and future plans to obtain the data.
+During this time, companies can omit certain data while disclosing efforts, reasons for omission, and future plans to obtain the data It is to be noted that the new ESRS reduce the information to be published about the value chain.

 Penalties for non-compliance with CSRD may include fines or reputational damage.
 The specific consequences depend on individual EU member state regulations and enforcement mechanisms.